IPAMS/IDSimF/documentation/usersguide/applications/BT_quadrupoleCollisionCellSim.rst

 ``ion_collision_gas_diameters_angstrom`` : Vector of float
     Effective hard sphere collision diameters of the ionic species in angström.

+``ion_time_of_birth_range_s`` : float
+    Time range in which ions are generated, in seconds.
+The specified number of ions are generated uniformly in this time range.

 Ion start configuration
 .......................